keboola/developers-docs/extend/registration/index.md

 #### tableInput
 This flag provides a UI for setting the table input mapping.
 With this UI, you can set:

-- *source* -- the name of the table in Storage
+- *Source* -- the name of the table in Storage
-- *destination* -- the name of the .csv file passed to the application
+- *Destination* -- the name of the .csv file passed to the application
-- *columns* -- select only some columns of the source table
+- *Columns* -- select only some columns of the source table
-- *days* -- load only rows modified in the specified number of days; useful for incremental loads
+- *Days* -- load only rows modified in the specified number of days; useful for incremental loads
-- *data filter* -- a simple filter for selecting specified rows only
+- *Data filter* -- a simple filter for selecting specified rows only

 {: .image-popup}
 ![Table input screenshot](/extend/registration/table-input-1.png)